alexhkurz/algorithm-analysis-2023/feedback-for-homework.md

 # Feedback for Homework

+## Week 6

+...

+## Week 5

+To prove that a problem L is NP-complete it suffices to
+- show that L is in NP (usually easy)
+- reduce SAT to L (may require clever coding)

+Alternatively, instead of SAT, one can use another problem known to be NP-complete.

+Similarly, to prove that a problem L is undecidable, reduce the halting problem to L (not the other way round).

+## Week 4

+I was very happy with the homework on DHTs and key based routing.
+I gave some individual feedback on the discussions posts on the examples of DHT applications.

 ## Week 3

 One of the aims of this week's homework was to practice executing algorithms pen-and-paper.
 It is important that after discussing the homework in class you go back to your work and revise it.